(opens in new tab)Skip to main content

 • Level I: Foundational Training Workshop

-• Level II: Unified Protocol Certification (includes consultive training and a Community of Practice)
+• Level II: Unified Protocol Certification (includes consultive training and participation in a Community of Practice)

-Therapists who are employed by the Medical Group within IH’s Canyon Region are approved for 5 CEU days per year (40 hours).
+Therapists who are employed by the Medical Group within Intermountain Health’s Canyon Region are approved for 5 CEU days per year (40 hours).
 The Psychotherapy Institute offers up to 40 hours annually for Level II participants.
+CEU’s are also available for Intermountain Peaks and Deserts caregivers.
+For more information email: [email protected].

 While RVU offsets are not provided, participation is designed to have no added clinical burden, resulting in a net-zero impact for therapists.